jnozzi/cocoadev.com/markdown/ChatRoom.md

 ----

 I'm totally in agreement with the above.
-IRC would be too much hassle. -- General/RobRix
+IRC would be too much hassle. -- RobRix

 ----